mobiledgex/MatchingEngineSDK/README.md

 ## License

-MatchingEngineSDK is available under the ??? license.
+MatchingEngineSDK is available under the Apache.LICENSE-2.0.
 See the LICENSE file for more info.

-Copyright (C) 2019 MobiledgeX
+Copyright (C) 2019 MobiledgeX, Inc.